bullhorn/dataloader/README.md

  8. Ensure that the column names in your source CSV exist in the template CSV

- 9. Run dataloader on the command line, for example: `> dataloader Candidate data/Candidate.csv`
+ 9. Run dataloader on the command line, for example: `> dataloader load data/Candidate.csv`

- 10. Check for status on the command line, check for error records in the file: `dataloader/results/<EntityName>_<Timestamp>_failure.csv`, check for successful records in the file: `dataloader/results/<EntityName>_<Timestamp>_success.csv`, and check for full output in the `dataloader/log` directory
+ 10. Check for status on the command line, check for error records in the file: `dataloader/results/<InputFileName>_<Timestamp>_failure.csv`, check for successful records in the file: `dataloader/results/<InputFileName>_<Timestamp>_success.csv`, and check for full output in the `dataloader/log` directory

 ## Releases